• Skip to primary navigation

 1. Preheat the oven to 350°F. Spray an 8" x 8" casserole dish with nonstick cooking spray.
 Set aside.

-2. Place all of the torn bread pieces into the casserole dish and set aside.
+2. Place all of the torn bread pieces into the prepared casserole dish and set aside.

-3. In a small bowl, mix together the brown sugar, salt, and cinnamon.
+3. In a small mixing bowl, whisk together the brown sugar, salt, and cinnamon.
 Sprinkle the brown sugar mixture over the torn bread.

 4. In a medium-sized bowl, whisk together the milk, eggs, and vanilla extract until well combined.